UCLAdeepvision/CS188-Projects-2023Winter/_posts/2023-01-28-team02-driving-simulator.md

 ### Limitation of SlowFast
 As mentioned earlier, the SlowFast model requires learning from sequences of images, or videos, in order to capture the temporal information.
 During our training, we used 300 videos as the input data.
 While this is a relatively large dataset, it may not be sufficient for the SlowFast model to learn the correct speed information.
 This is because the SlowFast model requires a significant amount of data samples to effectively learn the temporal information and capture the relationship between motion and appearance.

+### Dfficulty of Training Data Collection
+As explained in the data collection section, this process can be rather time consuming depending on the coputation power.
+Additionally, the sampling process of the images inevitablly adds bias to the training data set, as the ground-truth action space at every time frame can be drstaically different.
+However, collecting every time frame as well leads to overfitting issue.
+Balancing between the two extremes can be a difficult process, and the data collected eventually determines the performance of the model.

+### Difficulty of Evaluation
+Evaluating the model performances in MetaDrive was a relatively difficult process.
+While fixing the block sequence or disabling randomness can seemingly establish a fair comparison between models, those approaches may as well introduce bias in situations where a certain model can perform exceptionally well in a apsecific map.
+Thus, we had to manually test the performance by running the same model in randomly generated maps of the same block sequence several times (three trials per lane width).
+Due to the computation power limitation, each trial takes a rather long time.
+Spending too much evaluating the models' performances has impeded us from extending the project to more realistic environments such as multi-lane maps.

 ### Future Improvements
 There are several implementation ideas that we thought of but did not fulfill within the time constraints.
 For example, we can use model ensembles to aggregate the predictions of different models and improve the performance.